PelionIoT/mbl-docs/Docs/refs/partition_layout.md

 - Logical partitions.
 Logical partitions are partitions that have entries in EBRs instead of the MBR.
 In MBL, logical partitions always contain file systems.
-- "Raw" partitions.
+- Raw partitions.
 These partitions do not have entries in the MBR or an EBR and, in MBL, don't have file systems.
 A raw partition is used when it contains data that needs to be accessible to an early bootloader that does not have file system drivers.